The message from the Prime Minister could not be clearer, the UK Government is committed to leaving the EU on 31 October deal or no deal.

 In summary, UK business should expect to experience significant changes to the exporting and importing goods, with goods exports required to go through additional processes or be denied entry into the EU.
 Firms should expect delays to goods if the right processes are not followed and we strongly encourage all members which rely on timely exports or imports to or from the UK to register for a European Union registration and identification (EORI) number.
 This number will be needed to move goods in or out of the UK if there is no Brexit deal.

-We also strongly advise members to thoroughly read all relevant documentation available on the UK Government’s collection on Trading with the EU in the event of a no deal Brexit, available here.
+We also strongly advise members who import or export goods, or rely on timely supply chains (including for repair and maintenence) to thoroughly read all relevant documentation available on the UK Government’s collection on trading and customs well ahead of October 31, available here.

 The provision of services within the EU: Providing services within EU countries will become more challenging after a no deal exit.
 Under EU single market rules there are only limited restrictions on the selling a service such as a consultancy or research service between companies based in EU member states, a so-called mode 1 of supply.
 Or temporarily moving staff to work in other part of the EU without establishing a business branch, mode 4 of supply.

 After a no deal exit these modes of supply will become more limited.
 Mode 1 of supply will vary depending on domestic rules.
 Most EU member-states make a commercial presence or establishment a condition of market access for a variety of services.
 For legal services some states, including Belgium and Cyprus, place nationality-based conditions (Swiss or EEA) on representation in domestic courts and membership of the domestic bar.
 In the event of a no deal Brexit member companies will have to check where business is being delivered and the requirements that will be placed on them in the event of no deal.
-Clarity on recognition of professional qualifications will be important, UK Government advice on providing services including those of a qualified professional in the event of no deal can be found here.
+Clarity on recognition of professional qualifications will be important, UK Government advice on providing services including those of a qualified professional in the event of no deal can be found here, while the Government's general collection on selling services to the EU, Iceland, Liechtenstein, Norway or Switzerland can be found here.

 Accessing funding provided through EU institutions: As a member the UK is involved in a number of EU-organised programmes and funding schemes.
 One of the most important for business is Horizon 2020, the EU’s research and innovation programme that brings together businesses, academics and Universities across Europe to work together on solving global problems.